Wednesday, April 29, 2009

 --Co Registration = Mediocre - to - good source of names (if done correctly with immediate launch of introductory email series for bonding)

 --Sweepstakes offers = Bad source of names.
 Typically, lack of connection between the offer and the front end product.
-Most leads that come in this way, are bogus OR forget what they signed up for and don't open your ezine.
+Most leads that come in this way, are bogus OR forget what they signed up for and don't open your ezine. - Bonus.
+Offer an incentive for prospecting efforts:

 --Free special report